soonwonh/FILM-pytorch/README.md

-# Pytorch Implementation of FILM: Frame Interpolation for Large Motion
+# Pytorch Implementation of FILM: Frame Interpolation for Large Motion (from Google)
 - PyTorch Implementation of FILM: Frame Interpolation for Large Motion (https://film-net.github.io/)
 - Easy to use, read, debug than original TF code
 - It shows comparable performances as reported by original paper (PSNR ~ 34 on Vimeo90K)